-- and front, side, and rear lawns at Great Western Crossing. - 2.
+- 1. Irrigation is highly encouraged for all front yard planting beds at Great Western Crossing and highly encouraged for lawns and turf. - 2.
 Drip irrigations with separate zones are highly encouraged to provide the various plantings with the correct amount of water and to reduce runoff/ evaporation and overwatering.